guiyep/my-form-state/docs/core/validators/README.md

 ## Custom

-You can build your own validations using your framework of choice.
+You can build your own validators using your framework of choice.
 You need to create a function that can be async or not, that will return `undefined` when is valid, or a flat object with the errors when it is not.

-More precise the newFormState is the `state.data` field from the form state.
+More precise the newFormState is the `state.data` field from the form state. <a href="/#/state/README#form-state">Check the form state</a>

 ```js
 import { useMyFormState } from 'my-form-state/react';